• Skip to main content

 Jump to Recipe·Print Recipe

-These low point oven-baked meatballs are my favorite method for cooking meatballs.
+These low point oven-baked meatballs are very Weight Watcher friendly and a favorite method for cooking meatballs.
 Easy cleanup and no grease splatter from frying them in the pan!
 My meatballs use lean ground beef with simple ingredients that are easily found in your pantry.
 Boil some noodles, make my marinara sauce recipe along with my meatballs, and dinner is served.

 For evenly sized meatballs use a medium cookie scoop that is about two tablespoons in size.
 Use a food processor to mince the onions really fine or combine everything in that.
 I just used a bowl and my hands to mix all the meatball ingredients together.